bjornmeansbear/sustainable-packaging/README.md

 ## Sell

 A package is a billboard for what is inside.
 It is partially meant to entice and convince a person to buy it over the other things around it.
 It should sell the interior contents; it should inspire brand loyalty; It should show the objects best features!
-Things have to stand out on a shelf…
+Things have to stand out on a shelf...

 Selling things leads to some interesting packaging choices: CDs used to come in these tall 12in sleeves that wasted a lot of material; but meant the CDs could sit in the old Record/LP sized shelves when CDs were new...
 One solution to help with "selling" caused some real problems with consumers; the giant CD boxes caused some controversy...
 So; everything is connected; decisions that benefit one of these things might affect something else negatively! its always your job to try and see all these externalities and weight them against each other where possible...